imptrck/fabricaDeErros/README.md

 Use it:

-- clone it
+1. clone it
-- mvn clean package wildfly:deploy
+2. mvn clean package wildfly:deploy
+3. use the web interface at localhost:9990/fabrica, third buttom.